Hyperbolic $P(\Phi)_2$-model on the plane: Introduction

-\noi under which the $\Phi^{k+1}_d$-measure remains invariant.
-For this reason, we also refer to \eqref{NLW1} as the {\it hyperbolic $\Phi^{k+1}_d$-model}.
-The hyperbolic $\Phi^{k+1}_d$-model \eqref{NLW1} corresponds to the so-called canonical stochastic quantization equation\footnote{Namely, the `Hamiltonian' stochastic quantization equation given as the Langevin equation with the momentum $v = \dt u$.
-The parabolic $\Phi^{k+1}$-model is the stochastic gradient flow for the energy functional~$E(u)$ defined in \eqref{Hamil2}.} for the $\Phi^{k+1}_d$-measure, and thus is of importance in mathematical physics.
-See~\cite{RSS}.
+Indeed, from the stochastic quantization point of view \cite{PW, RSS}, the equation \eqref{NLW1} corresponds to the so-called canonical stochastic quantization equation\footnote{Namely, the `Hamiltonian' stochastic quantization equation given as the Langevin equation with the momentum $v = \dt u$; see \eqref{NLW3}.
+The parabolic $\Phi^{k+1}_d$-model is the stochastic gradient flow for the energy functional~$E(u)$ defined in \eqref{Hamil2}.} for the $\Phi^{k+1}_2$-measure and thus is of importance in mathematical physics (in particular, constructive quantum field theory); see \cite{RSS}, where the terminology ``canonical stochastic quantization'' was introduced.
+In the parabolic setting, the stochastic quantization equation of the $\Phi^{k+1}_d$-measure\footnote{The subscript $d$ denotes the dimension of the underlying space.} is given by the following parabolic $\Phi^{k+1}_d$-model (= stochastic nonlinear heat equation (SNLH)):

+\noi under which the $\Phi^{k+1}_d$-measure remains invariant; see \cite{DD, Hairer, MW17a, MW17b, HM, GH1, AK1, GH2, AK2}.
+The equation \eqref{NLW1} is the hyperbolic counterpart of the parabolic $\Phi^{k+1}_d$-model when $d = 2$.
+For this reason, we refer to \eqref{NLW1} as the {\it hyperbolic $\Phi^{k+1}_2$-model}.
 Our main goal in this paper is to construct the global-in-time dynamics at the Gibbs equilibrium for the hyperbolic $\Phi^{k+1}_2$-model~\eqref{NLW1} posed on~$\R^2$.

+In the parabolic case, Mourrat and Weber \cite{MW17a} proved pathwise global well-posedness of the parabolic $\Phi^{k+1}_2$-model \eqref{NLH1} on $\R^2$ with given deterministic initial data (of negative regularity) for any $k \in 2\N+1$ (see Remark 4 in \cite{MW17a}).\footnote{Remark 1.5 in the arXiv version.} When $k = 3$, the second author proved pathwise global well-posedness of the hyperbolic $\Phi^{4}_2$-model on $\R^2$ with given deterministic initial data (but of positive regularity).
+However, such a pathwise global well-posedness result is not available for higher values of $k$.
+In order to overcome this difficulty, we apply Bourgain's invariant measure argument \cite{BO94, BO96} `in spirit' and construct global-in-time dynamics in a probabilistic manner.